-These amendments require an entity to disclose information about rights of set-off and related arrangements (e.g., collateral agreements).
+The amendment requires an entity to disclose information about rights to set-off financial instruments and related arrangements (e.g., collateral agreements).
 The disclosures would provide users with information that is useful in evaluating the effect of netting arrangements on an entity's financial position.
-The new disclosures are required for all recognised financial instruments that are set off in accordance with IAS 32 Financial Instruments: Presentation.
-The disclosures also apply to recognised financial instruments that are subject to an enforceable master netting arrangement or 'similar agreement', irrespective of whether they are set off in accordance with IAS 32.
-These amendments are applied retrospectively.
+The new disclosures are required for all recognised financial instruments that are set off in accordance with IAS 32.
+The disclosures also apply to recognised financial instruments that are subject to an enforceable master netting arrangement or similar agreement, irrespective of whether the financial instruments are set off in accordance with IAS 32.
+The amendment has had no effect on the financial position or performance of the Group.